 To achieve our ends Architosh is primarily focused on the following items:

-- Provide extensive IT resources for Mac CAD and 3D end users and developers
+- Provide extensive IT resources for Mac and iOS-based CAD and 3D end users and developers

 - Provide extensive weekly news coverage within our area of focus